simoncragg/jans-labyrinth/README.md

 # Jan's Labyrinth

-A maze generation react app with animated maze solver/walker.
+A maze generator react app with animated maze solver.

 ![Jan's Labyrityhm](screenshot.jpg)

 ## Algorithm

 Uses the depth-first search / backtracking algorithm to generate a maze.
 The maze solver is based off the same algorithm but has some added features, namely line-of-sight detection of the exit and dead end corridors.

+## Getting Started

 ### Install